taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 ### Final Words

 Implementing this application could go on infinetely.
 I would have plenty of features in my head that I would want to add to it.
 What about you?
 Can you imagine to continue building this application?
 From a technical perspective, things that were taught in this book, everything is set up to give you the perfect starting point.
-However, there were more topics that you could apply.
+However, there were more topics in this book that you could apply.
 For instance, you could normalize your incoming stories from the API before they reach the Redux store.
 The following list should give you an idea about potential next steps:

 * Normalize: The data that comes from the Hacker News API could be noamrlized before it reaches the reducer and finally the Redux store.
 You could use the normalizr library that was introduced earlier in the book.
 It might be not necessary yet to normalize your state, but in a growing application you would normalize your data eventually.
+The data would be normalized between fetching the data and sending it via an action creator to the reducers.

 * Local State: So far you have only used Redux.
 But what about mixing local state into the application?
 Could you imagine an use case for it?
-For instance, you would be able to distinguish between readbale and archived stories.
-There could be a toggle that is true or false in your `Stories` component as local state that decides whether the component shows readable or archived stories.
-Depending on the toggle in your view layer, that can be set to true or false, you would retrieve either readable or archives stories via selectors from your state and display them.
+For instance, you would be able to distinguish between readbale and archived stories in your application.
+There could be a toggle, that is true or false in your `Stories` component as local state, that decides whether the component shows readable or archived stories.
+Depending on the toggle in your view layer, you would retrieve either readable or archived stories via selectors from your Redux store and display them.

 * React Router: Similar to the previous step, using a toggle to show archived and readable stories, you could add a view layer Router to display these different stories on two routes.
 It could be React Router when using React as your view layer.
-Fortunately you don't delete stories when archiving them from your Redux store, but keep a list of archived stories in a separate substate.
+All of this is possible, because fortunately you don't delete stories when archiving them from your Redux store, but keep a list of archived stories in a separate substate.

 * Paginated Data: The response from the Hacker News API doesn't only return the list of stories.
 It returns a paginated list of stories with a page property.
-You could use the page property for fetch more stories with the same search term.
+You could use the page property to fetch more stories with the same search term.
 The list component in React could be a [paginated list](https://www.robinwieruch.de/react-paginated-list/) or [infinite scroll list](https://www.robinwieruch.de/react-infinite-scroll/).

 * Caching: You could cache the incoming data from the Hacker News API in your Redux store.
 It could be cached by search term.
 When you search for a search term twice, the Redux store could be used, when a result by search term is already in place.
 Otherwise a request to the Hacker News API would be made.
 In [the Road to learn React](https://www.robinwieruch.de/the-road-to-learn-react/) readers create a cache in React's local state.
 However, the same can be done in a Redux store.

 * Local Storage: You already keep track of your archived stories in the Redux store.
 You could introduce the native local storage of the browser, as you have seen in the plain React chapters, to keep this state persistent.
 When a user loads the application, there could be a lookup in the local storage for archived stories.
 If there are archived stories, they could be rehydrated into the Redux store.
 When a story gets archived, it would be dehydrated into the local storage too.
 That way you would keep the list of archived stories in your Redux store and local storage in sync, but would add a persistent layer to it when an user closes your application and comes back later to it.

 As you can see, there are a multitude of features you could implement or technqieues you could make use of.
 Be curious and apply these on your own.
 After you come up with your own implementations, I am keen to see them.
 Feel free to reach out to me on [Twitter](https://twitter.com/rwieruch).